goldenberg/mnistified/README.md

 # Testing

-Unit and integration tests are run via `tox` which can also be run with a make target. `tox` will run the tests in a dedicated virtual environment, and also compute a test coverage report.
+Unit and integration tests are run via `tox` which can also be run via `make test`. `tox` will run the tests in a dedicated virtual environment, and also compute a test coverage report.

 # TODO change coverage report